Updated May 10th, 2019

-An open listing gives Realtors permission to bring clients to the property for showings, but does not grant exclusive rights for viewings to a certain Realtor, meaning that multiple agents could be conducting showings on any one home.
+An open listing gives agents permission to bring clients to the property for showings but does not grant exclusive rights for viewings to a certain Realtor, meaning that multiple agents could be conducting showings on any one home.
 If one of her clients purchases your property, the agent will earn a commission.

 For an open listing to be successful, the seller of the home should be well connected to agents in the area, or at least be able to reach out to them, as the home will typically only sell if an agent already has a client in mind for it.

 It is also worthwhile to note that few agents will be willing to work on an open listing, except for a very unique property or during a sales “dry spell” because of the uncertain nature of a payout for them.